tinymce/tinydrive-php-starter/readme.md

 # Tiny Drive PHP Starter Project

-This project will help you get started with Tiny Drive and allow you to play around with it's features.
+This project will help you get started with Tiny Drive and allow you to play around with its features.

-## Pre requirements
+## Prerequisites

 PHP 7.0+ on any supported platform.